JanHerca/urantiapedia/output/wikijs/article/FAQ/About_God.md

 > While God is to and in the universes all that we have portrayed, nevertheless, to you and to all other God-knowing creatures he is one, your Father and their Father.
 To personality God cannot be plural.
 God is Father to each of his creatures, and it is literally impossible for any child to have more than one father.
 [UB 56:4.4](/en/The_Urantia_Book/56#p4_4)

 > God is the Father; man is his son.
-Love, the love of a father for his son, becomes the central truth in the universe relations of Creator and creature--not the justice of a king which seeks satisfaction in the sufferings and punishment of the evil-doing subject.
+Love, the love of a father for his son, becomes the central truth in the universe relations of Creator and creature—not the justice of a king which seeks satisfaction in the sufferings and punishment of the evil-doing subject.
 [UB 188:5.1](/en/The_Urantia_Book/188#p5_1)

 > The Father is living love, and this life of the Father is in his Sons.
-And the spirit of the Father is in his Sons' sons--mortal men.
+And the spirit of the Father is in his Sons' sons—mortal men.
 When all is said and done, the Father idea is still the highest human concept of God.
 [UB 196:3.35](/en/The_Urantia_Book/196#p3_35)

 **_Proof of God_**